Complaint: Suspect in hit-and-run caught with drugs

 The suspect allegedly denied stealing the check.

-Court documents also state that Belen was arrested in 2018 on a separate theft case.
+Court documents also state Belen was arrested in 2018 in a separate theft case.